 The government does not provide free grant money to single mothers to help them pay bills, as the funding flows from federal agencies to states, universities, and non-profit organizations.

-However, solo parents often have low incomes because juggling work while raising children alone is arduous, making them eligible for many needs-based benefits for specific personal expenses.
+However, solo parents often have low incomes because juggling work while raising children alone is arduous.
+This consequence holds for fathers and mothers.
+Therefore, they are eligible for many needs-based benefits for specific personal expenses.

 Infant Formula